alez04/qwatchlist/README.md

 The initial development will be carried out by a lean and experienced team:

-- **alez_nv (Full-Stack Engineer)** is the visionary founder and principal software architect behind Navia Tech.
+- **alez_nv (Full-Stack Engineer)** is the founder and principal software architect behind Navia Tech.
 With a robust background in full-stack development, he spearheads the technical direction of the company.
 - **alexandra_nv: UI/UX Designer:** Responsible for designing an intuitive and user-friendly interface, ensuring a seamless user experience.

 ## 9. Marketing and Communication Strategy